mdumandag/compact-test/README.md

 ## Query Benchmark - Old Query Engine

-This is the same query test but run against the old query engine using ``map#values`` with an ``EqualPredicate``.
+This is the same query test but runs against the old query engine using ``map#values`` with an ``EqualPredicate``.

+Also, since the old engine supports arrays and nested objects, so we also parameterized the tests over objects sizes as well.

 In the timestep method of the benchmark, we execute the following query over and over.